alexandrecuer/smartgrid/Themis/Note_RPI4_in_Themis.md

-# Themis running a RPI4
+# Themis/EmonCMS running a RPI4

 RPI4 is now out and I've modified the EmonPi of one of my themis machine with a brand new RPI4